The Complexities of Cholesterol

 Gatekeeper to Cells, Precursor to Hormones

-Dr. Sergey Dzugan maintains that deficiencies of the hormones produced by the body from cholesterol is THE reason for elevated cholesterol levels, because the body is gearing up and struggling to produce more of those deficient hormones.
+Dr. Sergey Dzugan maintains that deficiencies of the hormones produced by the body from cholesterol are the reason for elevated cholesterol levels because the body is gearing up and struggling to produce more of those deficient hormones.
 He has demonstrated repeatedly that cholesterol levels will indeed drop if the hormones are supplemented to normal levels.
 He believes that the correlation between high cholesterol levels and heart disease only exists because the deficient hormones are needed for cardiac health.

 Despite medicine’s obsession with lowering dietary cholesterol, about 65% of the cholesterol in our bloodstream is produced by the body itself, with just 35% ingested from our food.
 This is why dieting often fails to lower cholesterol levels.
 The body can compensate for lower dietary intake of cholesterol by simply making more of it.

 History of the “Bad Cholesterol” Hypothesis

 If cholesterol is so essential for basic cellular functions, how did we come to demonize it?
 By 1950, nearly one out of every three men in the United States developed some form of heart disease before reaching the age of 60.
 Pathologists searching for the cause discovered that blood vessels of heart disease victims were often clogged with plaque and debris.
 Because cholesterol was at the mushy center of this plaque, it was thought to be the cause of the disease.